evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_Pro/_index.md

 ### First row seats

-There are two seat types you can choose from for the front row in the Volkswagen ID.4 Pro 4MOTION.
+There are two seat types you can choose from for the front row in the Volkswagen ID.4 Pro.

 The following functionalities are available on the **standard** seat.